RameezFridie/mid-assessment-web/README.md

 - Run the command: `gradle clean test`
 - On a Mac machine, you can run: `./gradlew clean test`
 - In the BaseTest class change the browser to your desired browser in order to run.

+### Project Structure

+This project follows a certain structure, where:

+- The tests are found under the **tests** package.
+- The classes that provide test data are found under the **common** package.
+- The **CustomConfig.java** class for configuring the `data.properties` is found under the overall web folder.
+- The **SetUpWebDriver.java** class sets up the browser drivers is fount under the overall web folder.

 ### Reporting